What is the Tomatis method?

-What does the Tomatis® method involve?
+What does the Tomatis method involve?

 The therapy involves the person listening to music (usually Mozart and Gregorian chants).
 The music is filtered using an electronic device called the ‘electronic ear’ to emphasise the high-frequency sounds.

-Sound usually travels to the inner ear in two ways – air conduction and bone conduction.
+Sound usually travels to the inner ear in 2 ways – air conduction and bone conduction.
 In air conduction, sound travels through the outer ear to the middle ear, where it’s changed to bone conduction and is sent to the inner ear.
 In bone conduction, sound travels through the skull directly to the inner ear, bypassing the middle ear.

-In the Tomatis® method, a person uses special headphones that transmit sound directly to the bones as well as through the air.
+In the Tomatis method, a person uses special headphones that transmit sound directly to the bones as well as through the air.

-Does the Tomatis® method work for autistic people?
+Does the Tomatis method help autistic children?

-Only one high-quality study of the Tomatis® method has been conducted so far.
-Its results suggest that the Tomatis® method doesn’t improve language skills in autistic people.
+Only one high-quality study of the Tomatis method has been conducted so far.
+Its results suggest that the Tomatis method doesn’t improve language skills in autistic people.

-There have been other studies of the Tomatis® method, but they haven’t used reliable research methods.
-This means that we can’t tell whether the results seen in the studies have happened because of the Tomatis® method or because of something else.
+There have been other studies of the Tomatis method, but they haven’t used reliable research methods.
+This means that we can’t tell whether the results seen in the studies have happened because of the Tomatis method or because of something else.

 A review of all types of auditory integration training (AIT) found that there’s no evidence that they’re effective as therapies for autistic people.
 There’s no evidence that AIT helps speech or language or improves the core characteristics of autism.

-Who practises the Tomatis® method?
+Who practises the Tomatis method?

-Certified Tomatis® practitioners are members of the International Association of Registered Certified Tomatis Consultants.
+Certified Tomatis practitioners are members of the International Association of Registered Certified Tomatis Consultants.

 Parent education, training, support and involvement

-If your autistic child is using the Tomatis® method, your only involvement is taking your child to sessions.
+If your autistic child is using the Tomatis method, your only involvement is taking your child to sessions.

-There are many therapies and supports for autistic children.
-These range from behaviour therapies and developmental approaches to medications and alternative therapies.
-When you understand the main categories that these therapies and supports fall into, it’ll be easier to work out the approach that will best suit your child.
+Therapies and supports for autistic children range from behaviour therapies and developmental approaches to medicines and alternative therapies.
+When you understand the main types of therapies and supports for autistic children, it’ll be easier to work out the approach that will best suit your child.